HarshitRatan/Virtual-Cards-Site-Hiring-Internship-Project/README.md

+### `Click Here For Live Demo : `

+### `Prerequisite`

+### `NodeJS and Create-React-App Installed on Your Local System.`

+To Install NodeJS Please Refer : https://nodejs.org/en/download/

+After Installing Node.js :- \
+Open Command Prompt(CMD) or Terminal and Run The Following Command To Install Create-React-App :

+### `npm i create-react-app` or `npm install create-react-app`

+If Any Problem Occurs Please Refer : https://www.npmjs.com/package/create-react-app/

-# Getting Started with Create React App
+# Getting Started with Create-React-App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+First Download This Repository.

-In the project directory, you can run:
+Then, In the project directory, Run:

+### `npm install`

+To install Dependencies.(Mandatory Step)

 ### `npm start`